jcdwyer88/ChrisD_2024/IntermediateWebDev/bucketList/server/notes.md

 3) Send back one thing
 4) One object - DATA receipt from database

+When we send data from client to server we generally send as POST request sent through the "body"

 Delete
 1) Route - /api/items/<unique>, DELETE method
 2) JSON